vpcarroll15/college-football/results.md

 https://en.wikipedia.org/wiki/Elo_rating_system).
 The Elo system is *not* the most powerful method for estimating the strength of competitors.
 Indeed, it's a bit old and crusty.
 Proposed in 1939 by a Hungarian-American physics professor who wanted to devise more accurate ratings for chess players, the calculations required by the algorithm are simple.
-It's clear that it was designed by someone who lived in a world without powerful computers.
+It was designed by someone who lived in a world without powerful computers.

 Elo's biggest weakness is that it throws a lot of information away.
 In particular, it only looks at the outcomes of games.
-It doesn't care about margin of victory, which most college football fans agree is a good predictor of a team's quality.
+It doesn't care about margin of victory, which most college football fans agree is a good measure of a team's quality.
 It also doesn't care if an important player was injured during the week at practice, or if the team is coming off a bye week.
 If I were training a model to help me make lots of money betting on the outcomes of college football games, I would want to incorporate all this information.